The Ultimate Guide to Creating a PR & Marketing AI Strategy

 When you assign a quote to a subject matter expert that carries legal weight and liability.
 A PR pitch generated by GPT-3 can land a source in hot water.
 GPT-3 does not always provide accurate information.
 You can potentially be feeding a media outlet fake information tied to a real person.
 That is a recipe for disaster.

-GPT-3, AI and Social Media Marketing:
+GPT-3, AI, and Social Media Marketing:

 Our PR agency uses GPT-3 and AI marketing tools to create:

-- Bios for social media
+- Executive bios for social media platforms

-- Personal branding landing pages
+- Personal branding landing pages powered by automation

 - Event descriptions

-- Updated meta tags
+- Updated meta tags for SEO

 Artificial Intelligence can enhance your public relations and content marketing strategy.
 AI is not a replacement for your agency.
 It can optimize the work they are already doing for you.